department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation.md

 children: vre
 order: 1
 majorlinks:
-  - heading: For Servicemembers and Veterans with Service-Connected Disabilities
+  - heading: For Service Members and Veterans with Service-Connected Disabilities
     links:
       - url: /careers-employment/vocational-rehabilitation/programs/
-        title: VR&E Programs for Servicemembers and Veterans
+        title: VR&E Programs for Service Members and Veterans
         description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
       - url: /careers-employment/vocational-rehabilitation/eligibility/
         title: Eligibility
-        description: Find out if you can get VR&E benefits and services as a Servicemember or Veteran.
+        description: Find out if you can get VR&E benefits and services as a service member or Veteran.
       - url: /careers-employment/vocational-rehabilitation/how-to-apply/
         title: How to Apply
-        description: Find out how to apply for VR&amp;E benefits and services as a Servicemember or Veteran.
+        description: Find out how to apply for VR&amp;E benefits and services as a service member or Veteran.
       - url: /careers-employment/vocational-rehabilitation/ides/
         title: Accessing VR&E through the Integrated Disability Evaluation System (IDES)
         description: If you're wounded, injured, or fall ill while serving and can't perform your duties, find out how you can access VR&E services as soon as possible through IDES.
-  - heading: For Family Members of Servicemembers and Veterans with Service-Connected Disabilities
+  - heading: For Family Members of service members and Veterans with Service-Connected Disabilities
     links:
       - url: /careers-employment/dependent-benefits/
         title: Dependent Family Members